 - Slow cooker whole chicken with peaches, capers, rice

-- Lobster pasta with porcini and tarragon cream sauce
+- Lobster pasta in a creamy sauce

 - Thai red curry sauce with chicken, quinoa